How to Write a Fundraising Summary (With Template and Examples)

-Your starting point to create and share a successful fundraising summary, without any design experience.
+Your starting point to create and share a successful funding goals, without any design experience.

 A step-by-step guide to creating a successful fundraising summary

 If your goal is to raise funds – whether you’re a startup, non-profit or charity – your fundraising summary should be comprehensible, easy-to-share and attractive.
 The layout and style of the summary will depend on why you’re creating this document and who you’re sharing it with.
 This guide will focus on creating a fundraising summary specific to raising funds for a startup, but this is easily adaptable to non-profits, charities, school projects and other fundraising aims.
 To make it your own, use Xtensio’s simple editor to move modules around and restructure the template in an unlimited number of ways!

 Make a great first impression

 Your idea is awesome and your startup is too!
 But if you and your team are the only ones aware of this, it’s not going to help you reach your funding goals very quickly.
 In order to make a good impression while presenting your fundraising summary at an investor meeting, you need to paint a picture of your product or service as innovative and marketable.
 This starts with what the investor sees at first glance.
 Follow these simple rules to put your best foot forward and detail your funding goals.